Price Interpretability of Prediction Markets: A Convergence Analysis: Market Model and Trading Process

 The minimizer of problem $\P_{\cmin}(\Delta \q)$ is the price of the order $\Delta \q$.
-Constraint (\ref{eq:P_cmin_U}) can also be written as $U(\y_t + (\Delta w \cdot \b{e} - \Delta \q))\geq U(W_0 \e)$, which means that the utility of the updated net wealth position is no less than that of the initial state.
-This is consistent with the utility-preserving property proposed in \cite{chen2012utility}, i.e., the market maker tries to find the lowest possible charge for the order $\Delta \q$ such that the post-trade utility level is no less than the initial level.
-To ensure the above pricing problem is well-posed, throughout this paper, we assume $U(\cdot)$ satisfies the following assumptions.
-(In our paper, we call a multivariate function $F(\cdot):\mR^I\rightarrow \mR$ {\it monotonically increasing}, if and only if for any $\y,\hat{\y}\in\dom(F)$, if $\y \ge \hat{\y}$, then $F(\b{y})\ge F(\hat{\y})$ and inequality holds strictly when $\y>\h{\y}$.) \begin{asmp} $U(\cdot)$ satisfies the following conditions: (i) it is {continuous}, concave and $\dom(U)$ is convex with $\e \in \mathrm{recc}(\dom(U))$; (ii) it is monotonically increasing. \end{asmp}
+Constraint (\ref{eq:P_cmin_U}) can also be written as $U(\y_t + (\Delta w \cdot \b{e} - \Delta \q))\geq U(W_0\cdot\e)$, which means that the utility of the updated net wealth position is no less than that of the initial state.
+This is consistent with the utility-preserving property proposed in \cite{chen2007utility}, i.e., the market maker tries to find the lowest possible charge for the order $\Delta \q$ such that the post-trade utility level is no less than the initial level.

-In Assumption \ref{assumption:U_mild}, the requirement $\e \in \textrm{recc}(\dom(U))$ means that the utility is well-defined even if the wealth goes to infinity.
-Other conditions are intuitive and are quite natural for utility functions.